aspencoyle/fish541_lab/methods/5_PCR/qPCR_Lab_Methods.md

 We prepared enough mix for each cDNA sample, a replicate for each cDNA sample, and 2 H2O controls per primer set (HSC70 and GADD45 gamma).

 Mix aliquoted into 96 well plates, half HSC70 mix and half GADD45 gamma mix.
-1ul of 1:10 cDNA dilutions for each sample added to mix in replicate
+1ul of 1:10 cDNA dilutions for each sample added to mix with replicate (2 wells per sample total).

 ### qPCR run and data collection